amirhajiabadi/MILP_VLSI_DESIGN/README.md

 We aimed to stabilize the optimization algorithm based on the variables' probable lower and upper bounds

 **Results:**
-Through trial and error, we spent a lot of time and effort determining the best approach to specify the variables and constraints in the Pyomo framework and addressing the issues.
-Eventually IPOPT solver showed exceptional performance and solved all 40 samples in 18 seconds.
+Through trial and error, we spent a lot of time and effort determining the best approach to specify the variables and constraints in the Pyomo framework and addressing the issues. **Eventually IPOPT solver showed exceptional performance and solved all 40 samples in 18 seconds**.